Montreal Forum: Notable events

-On March 11, 1937, the Forum hosted its only funeral, for Canadiens great Howie Morenz.
-Morenz died from complications due to a broken leg, sustained in a game between the Canadiens and the Chicago Blackhawks on January 28.
+On March 11, 1937, the Forum hosted the only funeral in its history, a service for Canadiens great Howie Morenz.
+Morenz had died from complications due to a broken leg sustained in a game between the Canadiens and the Chicago Blackhawks on January 28.

 On September 8, 1964, The Beatles performed at the Forum.
-Four tracks including a live version of "A Hard Rain's a-Gonna Fall" for The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue were recorded here.
-Bob Marley and the Wailers played here on June 10, 1978 to support his Kaya Tour.
-The Bee Gees played two sold-out concerts here on September 1–2, 1979 during their North American Spirits Having Flown Tour.
+Four tracks, including a live version of "A Hard Rain's a-Gonna Fall" for The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue were recorded here.
+Diana Ross & the Supremes performed one of their last concerts together here on October 2, 1969.
+Bob Marley and the Wailers played here on June 10, 1978, to support his Kaya Tour.
+The Bee Gees played two sold-out concerts here on September 1–2, 1979, during their North American Spirits Having Flown Tour.
 The first four tracks off the Journey live album Captured were recorded at The Forum on August 8, 1980.
 In 1981, Canadian rock band Rush filmed (and recorded almost all of) their 1981 concert film and album, Exit...Stage Left.
-That same year, British rock band Queen recorded and filmed their concert film, titled We Will Rock You (re-released as Queen Rock Montreal in 2007), by performing the final two concerts of The Game Tour there.
+That same year, British rock band Queen recorded and filmed their concert film, titled We Will Rock You (re-released as Queen Rock Montreal in 2007).
 This had followed earlier performances by the band in 1977 for the A Day At The Races Tour, 1978 for the Jazz Tour, 1980 for the first leg of The Game Tour, and finally in 1982 for the Hot Space Tour.
 On August 4, 1981, the Jacksons performed at the Forum during their Triumph Tour.
 In March 1983, American musical duo Hall & Oates filmed and recorded their concert film, Rock 'n Soul Live.
 The live portions of Black Sabbath's video for the song "Zero the Hero" were filmed in 1983.
 July 7–8 Madonna with her Who's That Girl World Tour for two sold-out concerts.
 In July 1983, David Bowie held a concert for his Serious Moonlight Tour to promote his new album Let's Dance.
 As part of her debut headlining tour, The Greatest Love World Tour, Whitney Houston performed a concert on August 6, 1986.

 The heavy metal band Metallica performed two half-priced shows at the Montreal Forum in February 1993 after the events of August 1992.

-Billy Graham held his Mission Quebec in 1990, before nearly 20,000 spectators, which was filmed for international television syndication as a TV special.
+Billy Graham held his Mission Quebec in 1990 before nearly 20,000 spectators, which was filmed for international television syndication as a TV special.
 Then Canadien Ryan Walter delivered his testimony at the crusade.